monicamain1/monicatool/short_descriptions/hw_target.md

-The hardware target parameter refers to the hardware target monitored by the monitoring system.
+The "hardware target" parameter refers to the hardware target monitored by the monitoring system.